Guidance on completion of a CPRD Research Data Governance (RDG) Application

 Applications must outline how the main outputs of the proposed study will benefit patients in England and Wales.
 You may base your justification on how the study findings would improve patient care either directly or indirectly by informing clinical practice guidelines or public health policy.

-It is important that the relationships between the study population (e.g. with regard to dates), sample-size, and the use of linked datasets are clear within the protocol i.e. whether the entire study will be undertaken among practices which have consented to linkages or only part of it (e.g. in a sensitivity analysis).
-Applicants should consider how the time periods for availability of linked data might affect the study time period and censoring of patients.
+It is important that the relationships between the study population (e.g. regarding dates), sample-size, and the use of linked datasets are clear within the protocol i.e., whether the entire study will be undertaken among practices which have consented to linkages or only part of it (e.g. in a sensitivity analysis).
+Applicants should consider how the time periods for availability of linked data might affect the study period and censoring of patients.

 Research groups which have not previously accessed CPRD linked data resources must discuss access to these resources with a member of the CPRD Research team before submitting a CPRD RDG application.
-Requests for access to certain linked data resources (see guidance for completing the protocol application form) must also be discussed with a member of the CPRD Research team and the evidence of this provided on the CPRD RDG application form.
+Requests for access to certain linked data resources must also be discussed with a member of the CPRD Research team and the evidence of this provided on the CPRD RDG application See Question 14: Requests to access linked data for further details.
 Studies requesting linked data will not be approved unless these conditions have been met.

-Any request for non-standard linkage should have received approval from CPRD prior to CPRD RDG submission.
+Requests for non-standard linkage must have approval from CPRD prior to CPRD RDG submission.
+Please email CPRD (enquiries@cprd.com) for further information.
 It essential that any necessary legal/ethical approvals are in place for any non-standard linkage to take place before submission to the CPRD RDG process.

 Reviewer Assessment Criteria